In this article we will illustrate the features and performance of vertical pumps for sludge treatments.

 The lengths below the plates are standard and do not exceed 2 meters.

-From a mechanical point of view, the AUS series vertical pumps for abrasive sludges are similar to those of the JOLLY and MEC ones.
+From a mechanical point of view, the AUSseries vertical pumps for abrasive sludges are similar to those of the JOLLY and MEC ones.
 In fact, AUS also works with flow rates from 5 to 1500 m3 / h and a maximum pressure of 7 bar.
-The maximum length of the pump under the base is 1.5 meters.
+The maximum length of this vertical pump under the base is 1.5 meters.

 The particular arrangement of the casing-impeller assembly distinguishes this series.
 This also makes it possible to run dry.

-This feature combined with simple maintenance (greasing the bearings is practically the only care required) ensures that the AUS slurry pumps are able to operate even in really extreme conditions.
+This feature combined with simple maintenance (greasing the bearings is practically the only care required) ensures that the AUS slurry vertical pump is able to operate even in really extreme conditions.